Ellis Island and the Statue of Liberty - Gateway to America

 Ellis Island - the Gateway to the US

-Nearly 1/2 of all Americans had a family member immigrate to the United States through Ellis Island.
+Nearly one half of all Americans had a family member immigrate to the United States through Ellis Island.
 From 1892 - 1954, more than 12 million people came to America by way of the small island in the Upper New York Bay.

-In the late 1800's, the steam ship trade made the cross Atlantic trip possible in 2 weeks instead of the month it took the sailing ships of the past, creating the greatest wave of human immigration in modern history.
+In the late 1800s, the steam ship trade made the cross Atlantic trip possible in two weeks instead of the month it took the sailing ships of the past, creating the greatest wave of human immigration in modern history.

 The original intake station at Castle Garden at Battery Park was unable to handle the influx of immigrants and Ellis Island was opened on January 1, 1882.
 On January 2, 1882, Annie Moore, a 15 year old Irish girl became the first immigrant to be processed through Ellis Island.